MOSEK/mosek.rust/doc/source/api.rst

                           weights : & mut [f64] )

 ``idx``
-    Position of the element in the vectorized form.

 ``sub``
-    A list indexes   of the elements from symmetric matrix storage that appears in the weighted sum.

 ``weights``
-    The weights associated with each term in the weighted sum.

 *Returns:* ``(i,j,num)``
     ``i : i32``
-        Row index of the element at position idx.

     ``j : i32``
-        Column index of the element at position idx.

     ``num : i64``
-        Number of terms in weighted sum that forms the element.

-Obtains information about an element barA.

 .. index:: get_bara_idx_i_j